geekvert/EndGem/README.md

 # EndGem

-This project is named as 'End Gem' which is made by Rahul (Enrollment no. 19116052) for the submitting to IMG IIT Roorkee for the recruitment purpose.
+This project is named as 'End Gem' which is made by Rahul (Enrollment no. 19116052) for the submission to IMG IIT Roorkee for the recruitment purpose.
 The project is deployed using 000webhost.
 Please visit [http://geekvert.000webhostapp.com](http://geekvert.000webhostapp.com) to view.

 ## SETUP
 Install xampp and Download the project repository to C:\xampp\htdocs

 first create a database named 'endgem' which will have two tables namely 'users' and 'entries'.